platformio/platformio-docs/projectconf/advanced_scripting.rst

 PlatformIO allows you to declare unlimited number of the custom targets.
 There are a lot of use cases for them:

-- Commands shortcut
-- Pre/Post processing based on a dependent source (other target, source file, etc.)
+- Pre/Post processing based on a dependent sources (other target, source file, etc.)
+- Command launcher with own arguments
-- Launch commands with custom options declared in :ref:`projectconf`.
+- Launch command with custom options declared in :ref:`projectconf`
+- Python callback as a target (use the power of Python interpreter and PlatformIO Build API).

 A custom target can be processed using :option:`platformio run --target` option.